moebiussurfing/ofxSurfingImGui/README.md

     widgetsManager.AddWidgetConf(f1, SurfingWidgetTypes::IM_STEPPER);
     // The same parameter but as a slider and 10px spacing at the end widgetsManager.AddWidgetConf(f2, SurfingWidgetTypes::IM_DRAG, false, 1, 10);
-    // A widget as slider
+    // A widget as slider with full width size widgetsManager.AddWidgetConf(i1, SurfingWidgetTypes::IM_SLIDER);
-    widgetsManager.AddWidgetConf(i1, SurfingWidgetTypes::IM_SLIDER);
-    // An widget as stepper
+    // An widget as stepper with full width size widgetsManager.AddWidgetConf(i2, SurfingWidgetTypes::IM_STEPPER);
-    widgetsManager.AddWidgetConf(i2, SurfingWidgetTypes::IM_STEPPER);
 }